WDOS

-WDOS (730 AM) is a radio station broadcasting a news/talk format.
-Licensed to Oneonta, New York, United States, the station is currently owned by Townsquare Media.
-It features programming from Fox News Radio, NBC News Radio, Compass Media Networks, Premiere Networks, Radio America, and Westwood One.
+WDOS (730 AM) was a radio station broadcasting a news/talk format.
+Licensed to Oneonta, New York, United States, the station was owned by Townsquare Media.
+It featured programming from Fox News Radio, NBC News Radio, Compass Media Networks, Premiere Networks, Radio America, and Westwood One.

-In June 2025 WDOS went silent.
+In June 2025 WDOS went silent; Townsquare would subsequently relaunch a news/talk format on WKXZ, though with a simulcast of WNBF from Binghamton (including its local content) instead of the entirely-syndicated lineup carried by WDOS.
+Townsquare returned the WDOS license to the Federal Communications Commission for cancellation in May 2026.
+It was cancelled on June 4, 2026.